Using Security Labels to Control Message Flow in XMPP Services

 XMPP is widely used by military and government organizations with stringent security requirements, where it is critical to ensure that sensitive information is not sent to inappropriate individuals or domains.
-Security Labeling is the mechanism of choice for handling sensitive information in high security environments.
+Security Labelling is the mechanism of choice for handling sensitive information in high security environments.
 This paper looks at the use of Security Labels in conjunction with XMPP services, and how Isode is enhancing its M-Link products to provide Security Label based controls for user to user messaging and for Multi-User Chat (MUC).

 Security Labels, Security Clearance & Security Policy